 from the beginning

-Louise left the UK in 1995 to the USA, Australia, and then in 1997 to Hong Kong, working with some of the worlds largest fashion brands before launching her first clothing brand, Mandarin Orange.
-She also volunteered for Animals Asia Foundation in Hong Kong, where she was inspired by the amazing founder of AAF, Jill Robinson MBE, to dedicate her life to helping animals.
+I left the UK in 1995 on a mission to see the world and traveled to the USA, spent a year in Australia, and then in 1997 moved to Hong Kong.
+I worked with some of the worlds largest fashion brands before launching my first clothing brand, Mandarin Orange.
+Wanting to also help animals, I volunteered for Animals Asia Foundation, where I was inspired by Jill Robinson MBE, to dedicate my life to helping animals.

 Tree Tops Elephant Reserve

-Phuket is one of the busiest tourist destinations in Thailand and Louise has visited Phuket for over 25 years.
-In 2016, Louise partnered with a former elephant camp owner in the north of Phuket, and with a strong emphasis on animal welfare, Louise bought the first non-bathing project to the island..
+Phuket is one of the busiest tourist destinations in Thailand and I have visited Phuket for over 25 years.
+In 2016, I partnered with a former elephant camp owner in the north of Phuket, and with a strong emphasis on elephant welfare, opened the first ever non-bathing project on the island which became very successful.

 Opened October 2019

-Education and awareness is key to change and with a proven ethical model, Louise hopes that other camps in the region will embrace a more compassionate approach for their elephants, and visitors will choose not to bathe with elephants, therefore giving elephants the freedom and space they need to bathe peacefully.
+Education and awareness is key to change.
+With a proven ethical model, I hope that other camps in the region will embrace a more compassionate approach for their elephants.
+This will enable visitors to choose not to bathe with elephants, therefore giving elephants the freedom and space they need to bathe peacefully.